dell/csm-docs/content/v3/csidriver/features/powerscale.md

 ## Node selector in helm template

-Now user can define in which worker node, the CSI node pod daemonset can run (just like any other pod in Kubernetes world.)For more information, refer to https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector
+Now user can define in which worker node, the CSI node pod daemonset can run (just like any other pod in Kubernetes world).For more information, refer to <https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector>

 Similarly, users can define the tolerations based on various conditions like memory pressure, disk pressure and network availability.
-Refer to https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/#taints-and-tolerations for more information.
+Refer to <https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/#taints-and-tolerations> for more information.

 ## Usage of SmartQuotas to Limit Storage Consumption